wistonk/go-k8s-app-demo/README.md

            /kustomization.yaml
            /service.yaml
 ```
-The `main.go` file contains the entry point for our application.
-It should contain the following code:
+The `main.go` file is the entry point for our application.
+The server will be listening at: `http://localhost:8888` It contains the following code:
 ```
 package main